sanan-fataliyev/alice-oscar-bob/README.md

 ## Key Exchange and Symmetric encryption imitation project

+Imagine Alice and Bob.
+Alice would like to send a simple message to Bob – “I will meet you at the central square at 3PM.”
+We do not have any secure channel to send this information over and Alice knows that there is an intruder, namely Oscar who would like to intercept her message.
+İ wrote a small application that imitates message exchange between Alice and Bob
+using:
+1) key exchange and
+2) symmetric encryption

+The keyword that Alice decided to use is “victory”.
+I helped her to deliver this key to Bob so that he can use it to decrypt the messages coming from Alice.

 #### Used tools
 - python3 programming language
 - Crypto library for python